tmcaul/tmcaul.github.io/_portfolio/portfolio-2.md

 **RTM_setup.Sampling_Freq** is the SO3 angular spacing of template EBSPs.
 Increase this to save memory and processing time, but 7 or 8˚ is standard.

 There are also settings for the spatial kernel function that can be toggled on/off in the critical settings.
 This includes a label to append to the directory name and an inline function describing how to calculate the kernel.
 A Gaussian kernel after Guo *et al *[3] is included by default.
 You can check the kernel weightings by running the GenerateKernel function.

+    PCA_Setup.KernelFnLabel='Guo'; %for labelling
+    PCA_Setup.KernelFunction = @(distance,r) ((1 - (distance)./r).^2).^2;

+    %check with k=GenerateKernel(PCA_Setup.KernelFunction,PCA_Setup.KernelRadius);

+Finally, the lowest level includes *AstroEBSD* background corrections as required.
+Most of these you can leave as-is, but there are options in there for hot pixel correction, square cropping, mean-centring, and many others which users may want to adjust.